-The AC has met with the EA and the IA without the presence of Management, as and when necessary, to review the adequacy of audit arrangement with emphasis on the scope and quality of their audit, the independence, objectivity and observations of the EA and IA for FY2019.
+The AC has met with the EA and the IA without the presence of Management at least annually and as and when necessary, to review the adequacy of audit arrangement with emphasis on the scope and quality of their audit, the independence, objectivity and observations of the EA and IA for FY2020.

-For FY2019, the fees that were charged to the Group by the EA for audit services were approximately S\$123,000 while the non-audit fees payable to the EA for FY2019 were approximately S\$18,200.
+For FY2020, the fees that were charged to the Group by the EA for audit services were approximately \$\$135,000 while the non-audit fees payable to the EA for FY2020 were approximately \$\$17,000.

 The AC considered the report from the EA, including their findings on the significant risks and audit focus areas.
-Significant matters that were discussed with Management and the EA have been included as Key Audit Matters ("KAM") in the Independent Auditors' Report for FY2019 from pages 65 to 67 of this Annual Report.
+Significant matters that were discussed with Management and the EA have been included as Key Audit Matters ("KAM") in the Independent Auditors' Report for FY2020 from page 63 to 64 of this Annual Report.
 In assessing the KAM, the AC took into consideration the approach and methodology applied as well as the reasonableness of estimates and key assumptions used.
 The AC concluded that Management's accounting treatment and estimates in the KAM were appropriate.

 The AC is kept updated on new changes to the accounting and financial reporting standards by the EA during the year.
-No former partner or director of the Company's existing auditing firm has acted as a member of the AC.
+The AC does not comprise former partners or directors of the Company's existing auditing firm or auditing corporation: (a) within a period of two years commencing on the date of their ceasing to be a partner of the auditing firm or director of the auditing corporation; and in any case, (b) for as long as they have any financial interest in the auditing firm or auditing corporation.